If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: sizing.

 Here’s a quick cheat sheet to make things easier:

-- JG Last: 3E width, very round toe, great for wide feet.
-Break-in needed.
+- JG Last: 3E width, round toe, best for wide feet, break-in needed.

-- ASHM Last: Almond shape, still wide, looks sleeker for everyday or office wear.
+- ASHM Last: Almond shape, still wide, sleeker for everyday wear.

-- STC Last: 2E width, rounded toe cap, roomy for inserts or big toes.
+- STC Last: 2E width, round toe, roomy for inserts or big toes.

-- Zero Drop Last: Completely flat sole, ultra-wide, barefoot vibe without looking goofy.
+- Zero Drop Last: Ultra-wide, flat sole, barefoot feel.

-- TC Last: Narrowest of the bunch, stylish, only found on Town and Country.
+- TC Last: Narrowest, stylish, only for Town and Country.

 So, which last sounds most like your foot?
 Or your lifestyle?
 Are you more of a Razorback trail stomper or a Baobab office cruiser?